 Get involved in the Alliance Against Displacement

-We welcome new members to the AAD collective and to our different regional campaigns.
+We welcome new members to the AAD membership and to our different regional campaigns.
 There are many ways to get involved in AAD.
-We all bring different skills and interests as well as amounts of time and energy, and the collective values each of our contributions and many kinds of participation.
+We all bring different skills and interests as well as amounts of time and energy, and we values each of our contributions and many kinds of participation.

-A central part of AAD is training together and sharing our skills to grow individually and as a group.
-We welcome your interest in AAD and your unique abilities, and look forward to talking about how your participation will strengthen the AAD collective as a whole.
-Finally, though we bring many different skills and abilities to the collective, what unites us is a shared political vision.
+A central part of AAD is training each other and sharing our skills to grow individually and as a group.
+We welcome your interest in AAD and your unique abilities, and look forward to talking about how your participation will strengthen AAD as a whole.
+Finally, though we bring many different skills and abilities to the work, what unites us is a shared political vision.
 Take a look at our basis of unity statement to learn more about our politics and hopes for our future.

 Steps to membership

-If you are interested in joining the AAD Collective, come out to one of our local campaigns or projects.
-This way you can get to know members of the collective through these campaigns and projects, and familiarize yourself with the communities we are engaged with.
+If you are interested in joining AAD, come out to one of our local campaigns or projects.
+This way you can get to know our members through these campaigns and projects, and familiarize yourself with the communities we are engaged with.
 Our website contains information about all of our current campaigns, and any campaign would be a great place to start.

 We also suggest that you become familiar with our overall political vision.
 Take a look at our basis of unity, about us, history, accountability process, and statements pages on our website to learn more about how we’ve grown in the past four years.